Only Love Remains: Release

 The song was released as a 7" single and a 12" maxi single.
 The single version of "Only Love Remains" is a remix by Jim Boyer and is different from the album version.
 The 12" version of the single featured two more remixes of songs from Press to Play.

-Reception
+Critical reception

 Cash Box said that "McCartney’s impeccable touch with a ballad shines on this classic-sounding new single."